Free website audit · a plan and a fair price built around your business · no lock-in

 From "I want this" to "first ticket sold".

-2. Day 1: You subscribe on TicketWave HQ.
-Generate your client ID.
-Set up your first event in the dashboard — name, date, venue, tiers, capacity.
+2. Day 1: We set up your first event in the dashboard with you, name, date, venue, tiers, capacity.

-3. Day 1–2: Stripe Connect setup so payments land in your bank.
+3. Day 1 to 2: Stripe Connect setup so payments land in your bank.
 UK accounts approve same-day usually.

-4. Day 2: I wire the ticketing embed into your UK Web Marketing site.
+4. Day 2: We wire the ticketing embed into your UK Web Marketing site.
 Each event gets its own page like /events/[slug]; the "Buy tickets" button opens the embedded checkout.

-5. Day 2–3: Test sale to yourself.
+5. Day 2 to 3: Test sale to yourself.
 Test QR scan-in via the staff app.
 Test refund flow.

 6. Day 3: Tickets go on sale.
-Email blast to your existing list ("Hi everyone, we've moved off Eventbrite — buy direct here for the same price").
+Email blast to your existing list ("Hi everyone, we have moved off Eventbrite, buy direct here for the same price").
 Social pushes.

 7. Day 7+: Tickets selling; data accumulating in your TicketWave HQ dashboard; pre-event reminders auto-fire 24h and 1h before the event.